 All grant applicants are required to complete an application in plain English which provides an overview of the proposed work.
-This will be assessed by members of Muscular Dystrophy UK's Lay Research Panel.
-For this grant scheme the Panel will receive the scientific application, but to enhance the understanding of the Lay Panel members the plain English application should act as a stand-alone piece that should accurately reflect the content and objectives of the scientific application.
-The plain English application will initially be assessed by members of the Muscular Dystrophy UK Research Team, and you may be asked to make changes should the scientific application and the plain English applications differ or if the latter is too technical.
+This will be assessed by Muscular Dystrophy UK's Lay Research Panel.
+The Panel does not receive the scientific application and therefore the plain English application should act as a standalone piece that should accurately reflect the content and objectives of the scientific application.
+The plain English application will initially be assessed by members of the Muscular Dystrophy UK Research Team, and you may be asked to make changes should the scientific application and the plain English application differ, or if the latter is too technical.